 - Applications for each stage open immediately after the deadline for the previous stage

 You do not need to have fulfilled all entry requirements before applying.
-Provided your application satisfies all other entry requirements, a conditional offer may be made on the basis of a predicted result.
-For example, the final mark of your first degree or an English language test.
+Provided your application satisfies all other entry requirements, a conditional offer may be made on the basis of a predicted result: for example, the final mark of your first degree or an English language test.
 You must provide your final results before an unconditional offer can be made.
-The deadline for meeting your conditions depends on when your course starts:
+The deadline for meeting your conditions is Friday 9 August 2024, 23:59 UK time.

 This is to allow applicants who need a Student route visa time to be confirmed as unconditional, and to pay the tuition fee deposit or provide the sponsor evidence that is required for us to issue a CAS in support of the visa application.

 If your offer has been confirmed as unconditional, the deadline for paying your deposit is Wednesday 21 August 2024.
 For more information, see our guidance on how to pay your deposit, or provide deposit exemption.